Nottingham and Nottinghamshire ICB

 In Nottingham and Nottinghamshire, Green social prescribing is called ‘GreenSpace’ and is focused on improving people’s mental health.
 Green providers, social prescribers, voluntary organisations and community initiatives help connect people with nature-based activities, helping everyone to feel better.

 Evidence shows that being more connected to nature and, through doing this, connecting with other people helps us experience lower levels of stress, fatigue and anxiety.
 Green social prescribing is a growing movement which carries this principle forward, providing much-needed support to people who are struggling with their mental health, by connecting them with community groups and local green initiatives for practical and emotional support.

 Often this will be through a referral from a Link Worker based at a GP practice or another primary care professional.

-Watch this film about the service Framework – Nature in Mind runs at St Anns Allotments, supporting people to overcome barriers that have a negative impact on their lives including confidence, social isolation or health problems.
+Watch this film about the service run by Framework – Nature in Mind at St Ann’s allotments, supporting people to overcome barriers that have a negative impact on their lives including confidence, social isolation or health problems.